 We had used the SurveyMonkey APIs to testbed integrating survey software into some embedded products at my day job, so it was an easy choice to use Survey Monkey as the platform to take the census.
 I quickly whipped up a 10-question survey in my free account.
 Once I had it to my liking, I spread the word among the herd.

 I’ve been asked how I managed to get over 9,000 respondents in under a week.
 The answer, again, lies with the power of the herd.
 A few strategic notices on fan sites such as Equestria Daily were enough to get the word spread, and it quickly went viral.
 At the peak, hundreds of responses an hour were coming in (a testament to SurveyMonkey’s scalability.)
-As soon as it became clear that I would blow past the 100-response limit on the basic account, I ponied (sorry!) up the money to upgrade to a gold account.
+As soon as it became clear that I would blow past the 100-response limit on the basic account, I ponied (sorry!) up the money to upgrade to a paid account.

 So what did the survey reveal?
 Well, a typical Brony is a single male in the 16-30 age range, either in high school or college, lives in the United States, and thinks that “adorkable,” study-obsessed pony Twilight Sparkle is their favorite.
 But like all averages, it hides the richness of the overall community.
 Canada, the UK, Australia and Germany also have significant Brony communities, and around 15% of Bronies are female.
 The survey also turned up 58 Bronies with PhDs, and several hundred with Master’s degrees.

 Probably the most interesting nugget the census reveals, to me at least, was the relationship between age and favorite pony.
 The two most favorite characters (Twilight Sparkle and animal-loving, timid Fluttershy) run pretty much neck and neck in most countries (only one vote separated them in the United States), but their relative strength varies dramatically depending on age, as this chart demonstrates: